Express Entry CRS Score for India in 2026: Cutoffs, Category Draws, and What to Do

 Why General Draw Cutoffs Are Largely Irrelevant for Most Indian Applicants

 General or "all-program" draws invite candidates with the highest CRS scores regardless of occupation.
-In 2026, these draws have repeatedly cleared scores above 530.
-Reaching that threshold without Canadian work experience requires essentially a perfect profile: Master's degree equivalent, CLB 10 language score, spouse with strong supporting points, and usually age below 30.
+In 2026, these draws have been in the 520-540 range.
+Reaching that range without Canadian work experience requires an exceptional profile: a master's-degree equivalent, strong language scores, and usually age 20-29, alongside other CRS factors.

 For the majority of Indian applicants — a B.Tech or MBA holder in their late 20s to mid-30s with good English and several years of work experience — the general draw pool is not the primary target.
 The category-based draws are.